jackgoffinet/jackgoffinet.github.io/writing.md

 An experiment investigating the repeated memorization and transcription of sequences of pitches.
-The initial sequences are randomly generated, but they undergo changes that make them easier to memorize and more similar to actual music.
+The initial sequences are randomly generated, but they undergo changes that make them easier to memorize and more similar to music around the world.
 Submitted for publication.

 ---